fluentform/fluent-forms-connector-for-mailpoet/README.md

 ## Features

 - **Easy Integration**: Connect Fluent Forms with MailPoet effortlessly.
-- **Subscriber Management**: Automatically add form submissions to MailPoet lists.
+- **Subscriber Management**: Automatically add or update form submissions to MailPoet lists.
 - **Customizable**: Configure the integration to suit your specific needs.

 ## Requirements